Farshad-Rahimi/FarshadRahimi/_pages/about.md

   - /about.html
 ---

+**About Me**
-I am Farshad Rahimi, an accomplished electrical engineer with a Master’s degree in Control Systems from Sahand University of Technology, Tabriz, Iran, and a Bachelor’s degree in Robotic Engineering from Hamedan University of Technology.
+I am Farshad Rahimi, an accomplished electrical engineer holding a Master’s degree in Control Systems from Sahand University of Technology, Tabriz, Iran, and a Bachelor’s degree in Robotic Engineering from Hamedan University of Technology.
+With over five years of professional experience, I have worked as a research consultant, assistant researcher, and laboratory assistant, developing specialized expertise in fault-tolerant control, distributed optimization, and nonlinear systems.

-With over five years of experience as a research consultant, assistant researcher, and laboratory assistant, I possess expertise in fault-tolerant control, distributed optimization, and nonlinear systems.
-Additionally, I have served as a consultant on online platforms, such as Tehran Trainer, where I provided expert guidance on academic and industrial projects, including reverse engineering tasks, such as extracting control structures from existing code.
-Furthermore, I have re-implemented the coding for various control-related articles published in reputable journals.
+In addition to my research roles, I have provided consultancy services on online platforms, such as Tehran Trainer, where I offered expert guidance on academic and industrial projects.
+My consultancy work includes reverse engineering tasks, such as analyzing and extracting control structures from existing code.
+I have also re-implemented code for various control-related articles published in reputable academic journals, ensuring accuracy and reproducibility.

-My technical proficiency encompasses an  array of tools and programming languages, including MATLAB, Webots (for simulating the formation control of mobile robots), and Julia.
-Sample codes are available on my personal website (farshad-rahimi.github.io/FarshadRahimi), where I also provide the code accompanying my published papers.
+My technical skills encompass a wide range of tools and programming languages, including MATLAB, Webots (utilized for simulating the formation control of mobile robots), and Julia.
+Sample codes demonstrating my work are accessible on my personal website (farshad-rahimi.github.io/FarshadRahimi), where I also share the code accompanying my published research papers.